Home | Volume 48 | Article number 30

 What this study adds

-• First study to report role of 68Gallium prostate-specific membrane antigen, positron emission tomography/computed tomography in biochemical recurrence in South Africa and the region, data collected from local population; the study will communicate the experience and challenge which will accelerating use of PET/CT modality in our settings;
+• First study to report role of 68Gallium prostate-specific membrane antigen, positron emission tomography/computed tomography in biochemical recurrence in South Africa and the region, data collected from local population; the study will communicate the experiences and challenges which will accelerate the use of PET/CT modality in our settings;

 • The study describes initial experience and challenges, especially on missing data for future research in PET; positron emission tomography is gaining a noble recognition in Africa proper collection of patients’ data is important to accelerate future research.